vivianamarquez/vivianamarquez.github.io/pages/Modeling.md

 # Miss Universe Colombia 2021
-Competed in the Miss Universe Colombia where I placed in the top 13 as Miss Universe Sucre 2021.
+Competed in the Miss Universe Colombia contest where I placed in the top 13 as Miss Universe Sucre 2021.
 Sucre is a state in the Caribbean Region of Colombia.
 Craddle to magical realism, I am proud to represent my maternal family's birthplace.

 # Model